Chipdelmal/dataPy_CADi/md/twitter.md

 ##  Python Packages

+Fortunately, we don't need to worry creating our own implementation necessary for the communication with the twitter API.
+Several packages exist to make this common task easy and accessible for us as developers/researchers.

 ###  [Tweepy](https://www.tweepy.org/)

 Tweepy is a Python wrapper for making common tasks in the Twitter API accessible and easy to use.
 It is fully [documented](https://tweepy.readthedocs.io/en/latest/index.html) and it has community support that share [examples](https://stackabuse.com/accessing-the-twitter-api-with-python/) and help.